EddieAbbondanzio/eddieabbondanz.io/content/post/88-integra/a-stiffer-lower-suspension-for-sts/index.md

 ### Custom Torsion Bar Caps

 While the 1st gen CRX torsion tubes bolt right up on the Integra they don't work with the Integra torsion tube caps due to being significantly shorter.
-In order to work around this you can use the Integrat tube ends and drill new mounting holes into the car, or extend the caps to work with the existing mounting holes.
+In order to work around this you can use the Integra tube ends and drill new mounting holes into the car, or extend the caps to work with the existing mounting holes.

 I opted to try and extend the caps so I wouldn't need to drill any new holes into the car. (plus this keeps me STS legal since the suspension mounting points haven't changed)